cleanmountain/filecannon/README.md

 ## How It Works
 1. Launch the Flask server
-2. Access the web server from another LAN device `http://<HOST-IP>:<APP-PORT>`
+2. Access the web server from another LAN device
 3. Upload and download files as you wish
-4. Hit the `Clear` button when the database becomes too large

-Secure from other users on the same network? **Nope!** ...but convenient.

 ---